ClaireHzl/Projet_Squat/README.md

     If an error is detected in > 7 frames on a single squat, there is an auditory feedback on how to improve the movement.

-    If that error is linked to the shoulders, hips, or torso, there is also a vibratory feedback on the back.
-If that error is linked to one of the knees, there is a vibratory feedback on the knee involved.
+    If that error is linked to the shoulders, hips, torso or knees, the value of the error is sent to the correspondig vibrator and triggers a vibrotactile feedback proportional to this error.

 4. Algorithm exit when the user leaves the scene